Research Toward a Cure

 Pharma Refuses to Ensure Access to Lifesaving Hepatitis C Treatment at Global Meeting

-Bangkok, Thailand, February 28, 2014 —Thirty-eight activists from 22 countries joined forces at the first-ever Hepatitis C Virus (HCV) World Community Advisory Board (CAB) to demand equitable access to treatment for hepatitis C virus (HCV) from six multinational pharmaceutical companies.
+February 28, 2014, Bangkok, Thailand – Thirty-eight activists from 22 countries joined forces at the first-ever Hepatitis C Virus (HCV) World Community Advisory Board (CAB) to demand equitable access to treatment for hepatitis C virus (HCV) from six multinational pharmaceutical companies.
 Yet AbbVie, Bristol-Myers Squibb, Gilead, Janssen, Merck, and Roche refused to provide a plan for equitable access to treatment for HCV, a curable infection that kills over 350,000 people each year.

 Letter to Governor Cuomo on Ending AIDS in New York State

-February 18, 2014 - We write to follow-up on our January 14, 2014 letter regarding the development of a plan to end AIDS in New York State.
+February 18, 2014, New York, New York – We write to follow-up on our January 14, 2014 letter regarding the development of a plan to end AIDS in New York State.
 In addition to creating a Task Force to End AIDS in New York to promptly develop a strategic blueprint and plan in collaboration with the community and the DOH AIDS Institute, we urge you to include the following items in your 30-day amendments to the 2014-2015 Executive Budget:

 - $10 million in new funding for the AIDS Institute to implement the plan developed by the above noted task force;